bag-cnag/biodm/docs/developer_manual.rst

 **Docstrings Guide**
 Docstrings are parsed by `apispec <https://github.com/marshmallow-code/apispec/>`_ and shall comply with their specification.
-In particular you have to be precise with parameters, and marshmallow schema specifications.
+In particular you have to be precise with input parameters, and marshmallow schema reference names.
-This is required in order to output specification in ``OpenAPISchema`` format, which enables support for ``swagger-ui`` and the rest of the ecosystem.
+This is required in order to output specification in ``OpenAPISchema`` format, with link discovery which enables support for ``swagger-ui`` and the rest of the ecosystem.

 .. note::